 Community Affairs Unit

 The Cobb County Police Department now has a Community Affairs Unit.
 The Unit's goal is to foster the relationship between the police and the citizens of Cobb County in order to have a positive police-community relationship.
-The Unit is supervised by Sgt.
-Jeff Tatroe and is staffed by the following officers:

 The Community Affairs Unit has many programs that help build a bridge which enables residents and law enforcement to communicate, collaborate, and work together to build safer, more caring communities.
 Contact Sgt.
 Jeff Tatroe at (770) 499-3981 to see how the Community Affairs Unit can be involved with schools, neighborhoods, businesses, homeowners associations, etc.

 The Code Enforcement Division will continue to investigate and enforce zoning complaints from the public on a daily basis.

 Complaints have increased about trucks with uncovered loads dumping trash in Cobb County.
 Watch this video to learn how you can avoid being issued a Code Enforcement Violation.

 Donation Drop Box Ordinance